+Want to upsize your DIY dog tug toy fun?
 In this special FAQ post, we’re exploring how fleece type, strip sizes, and other factors affect the size (length and thickness) of DIY dog tug toys.
 Over the years, we’ve gotten some great questions and reader requests.
-DIY fleece dog tug toy sizes are something that often comes up, so we’ve created a special post all about tug size, including side-by-side comparisons and tug making tips.
+DIY fleece dog tug toy sizes are something that often comes up, so we’ve created a special post for the current mini series.
+Let’s dig into the details on tug toy size factors, bulking options, side-by-side comparisons, and other tug toy making tips.

 Sizing DIY Tug Toys to Suit Pets and Preferences

 When we share a toy idea, the post and accompanying photos may include indicative measurements for the toy made and photographed for the post, but we don’t specify the exact sizes for materials or the finished toy.
 Instead, our toys include a note that you should scale the toy larger or smaller to suit your dog and, in the case of tug toys, the size of fleece you have available.
 Let’s look at the factors affecting finished DIY fleece dog tug toy sizes and options for adjusting sizing.

 Sizing Can be Deceptively Tricky

 How long and wide a finished toy will be for a length or width of strips can vary quite a bit depending on the style of the weave, the weight of fleece you use, and how tight you make each knot.
 Not to worry.
-You will quickly get the hang of visualising and estimating size once you’ve tried a toy or two.
+It’s gets a lot easier once you’ve tested toymaking for yourself.
+You’ll quickly get the hang of visualising and estimating size once you’ve tried making few tug toys.

 Creating a Longer DIY Dog Tug Toy